The U.S. Baha’i Office of Public Affairs (OPA)

 Negar Abay, Gender Equality and Advancement of Woman Representative

-Negar coordinates the office’s collaboration with individuals, organizations and agencies in the U.S. engaged in public discourses and policy advocacy directed toward advancing the equality of women and men.
+Negar coordinates the office’s collaboration with thought leaders, organizations and government agencies engaged in public discourses and policy work to advance gender equality and economic justice.
 Prior to joining the office in 2015, Negar was a Fulbright grantee in Ethiopia.
 She has worked with the Center for Universal Education at the Brookings Institution, the Institute for Studies in Global Prosperity, the Tahirih Justice Center and the development Research and Projects Center (dRPC) in Nigeria among other organizations.
 Negar holds a Ph.D. in Education from the University of Maryland, College Park, with a specialization in gender and international education policy, a MA in Human Geography from the University of California, Berkeley and a BA in Geography from Middlebury College.

 Ian Hamilton, Representative for Sustainable Development